byu-dafny/test-generation-examples/README.md

 | `...o.Do() == 0`                                  | Stubbing a method                                                                          | `Mockito.doReturn(0).when(o).Do()`                     | `m.Setup(o => o.Do()).Returns(0)` |                  |
 | `...forall a:int :: ((a == 0) => (o.Do(a) == 0))` | Stubbing a method for certain inputs                                                       | Custom `ArgumentMatcher` needed for multiple arguments | Similar to Java                   |                  |
 | `...forall a:int :: (o.Do(a) == a)`               | Stubbing a method with a return value that depends on the arguments                        | Mockito's `thenAnswer`                                 | `.Returns<int>(x => x);`          |                  |

+## How to use our tool

+In the base directory of this repository, you will find 2 template bash scripts: one for compiling Dafny to Java and the other for compiling Dafny to C#.

+In order to use these scripts, copy the desired script to the directory of the example you wish to compile.
+Open the script, and look for "TODO" comments.
+In these comments, you will find detailed instructions on how to set up the script.
+After you run the script, you should be able to run and pass the generated tests.

+To run Java tests: mvn -DTest="TestClass" test

+To run C# tests: dotnet test DafnyTests.csproj